wimglenn/oyaml/README.rst

    import oyaml as yaml

-Just import as shown above, and no longer be annoyed by screwed-up mappings when dumping/loading.
+Just `pip install oyaml`, and import as shown above.
+You'll no longer be annoyed by screwed-up mappings when dumping/loading.